Self-Supervised Contrastive Learning for Videos using Differentiable Local Alignment: Introduction

 Prior self-supervised or weakly-supervised video alignment approaches \cite{2017_tcn, 2019_tcc, 2021_lav, 2021_gta, 2022_carl, 2024_lrprop} train on pairs of videos that describe the same action using either cycle-consistency \cite{2019_tcc}, soft dynamic time warping \cite{2021_gta, 2021_lav}, or sequential contrastive learning \cite{2022_carl}.
 We notice that the pretext task of video alignment shares similarities with bioinformatics sequence alignment for studying DNA, RNA, and protein structures.
 Since some actions are composed of sub-actions or events that occur in a specific order, video alignment shares similarities with protein alignment, as both involve identifying regions of continuity and discontinuity within sequences.
 There are two main types of alignment algorithms commonly used in bioinformatics: \textit{global} and \textit{local}.
 The Needleman-Wunsch (NW) algorithm \cite{1970_nw}, a global alignment method, aligns entire sequences from start to finish.
 This approach is conceptually similar to Dynamic Time Warping (DTW) \cite{2007_dtw}, which aligns sequences of varying lengths by matching their temporal patterns from start to finish.
 Differentiable versions of NW and DTW algorithms have been established by incorporating smooth maximum/minimum and argmax/argmin functions \cite{2020_diff_nw, 2017_softdtw}.
 In particular, Soft-DTW \cite{2017_softdtw} has been used in prior video alignment approaches \cite{2021_lav, 2021_gta, 2024_lrprop}.
-In contrast, the Smith-Waterman (SW) algorithm \cite{1981_sw}, which implements local alignment, identifies regions of high similarity within sequences and is adaptable to gaps, insertions, and deletions.
-This capability to handle subsequences makes local alignment particularly appropriate for managing the complexities of action recognition in realistic settings.
-Recently, bioinformatics research has introduced a differentiable form of the SW algorithm \cite{2023_sw1, 2023_sw2}, which we adopt for the first time in the context of representation learning to align video sequences.
+In contrast, the Smith-Waterman (SW) algorithm~\cite{1981_sw} implements local alignment, identifying regions of high similarity within sequences and allowing for gaps, insertions, and deletions.
+This ability to handle subsequences makes local alignment particularly suitable for modeling the complexity of actions in real-world video data, where actions may not always follow rigid, continuous sequences.